wilzbach/docs.asyncy.com/quick-start/README.md

 If your story listens to HTTP requests, visit https://competent-nash-82.storyscriptapp.com
 ```

-:sparkles::cake::sparkles: Congratulations!
-You have just deployed your first Story!
+Congratulations!
+You have just deployed your first Story! :sparkles::cake::sparkles:

-`story deploy` will deploy all the stories in your project at once.
+`story deploy` will deploy all the stories in your project, at once.

 ::: tip See it live!